Wedding Dress Checklist

 • Ask for advice from newlywed friends regarding creditable bridal stores in your area.
 Then, call and book a consultation.

 • Grab some of your favourite girls and hit the shops!
-Browse bridal boutiques and warehouses in your area, but don't be afraid to go a little further afield if you can afford to travel to regular fittings.
+Discover bridal boutiques and warehouses in your area, but don’t be afraid to go a little further afield if you can afford to travel to regular fittings.

 • Don’t forget that you can always have a custom dress designed by a dressmaker.
 So, flip through bridal magazines and look online for inspiration.
 You can also visit some bridal stores and try on some off-the-rack dresses, to see which style suits you best.
 As soon as you’ve got a basic idea of the design you’d like, make an appointment with a reputable dressmaker.
 If you’ve really got your heart set on a bespoke dress – perhaps you’ve been dreaming up the design since you were a little girl – you will need to choose a dressmaker quickly and have your measurements taken, as it generally takes several months to produce a wedding gown from scratch.